anthonynguyen2021/TempNameMLProject/README.md

 # TempNameMLProject

 This is a readme for a machine learning project.

-Will update the description.
+We pull Kaggle's dataset on "YouTubers' Popularity" (see https://www.kaggle.com/balaka18/youtubers-popularity-dataset).